|

 In the pit, Quinn will be trapped, boneless and helpless, lying in a pool of her own thoughts, incapable of any rational thought, but still able to watch Cyrus destroy her life, injure, incapacitate, and torture her friends.
 She begins to shake, quiver, as for all her intellect and supposed discipline, this is her fate.

 Finally, she hears padding behind her.
 The Be-Wulf stands over her.
 She averts her eyes, and wills her demise to be quick.
 Instead, the great ursine picks her up in its maw and carries her away.
+It meets up with the Animal, and they nurse her back to a sickly, but healthier state.

 Then, the Horror arrives, and draws back its hood.